Welcome to our mini-series on getting started with programming in Swift!

 The Remainder Operation

 The four operations you’ve seen so far are easy to understand because you’ve been doing them for most of your life.
-Swift also has more complex operations you can use, all of them standard mathematical operations, just less common ones.
-Let’s turn to them now.
+Swift also has more complex operations you can use, all of them standard mathematical operations — just less common ones.
+You’ll review them, now.